Making a Standalone Binary

 $ cd <project_name>

-If you have done everything correct, you project should look like this
+If you have done everything correct, your project should look like this:

 <project_name>/